syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Overview.md

 ---
 layout: post
-title: About .NET MAUI Chart Control | Syncfusion
+title: About .NET MAUI Chart Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion .NET MAUI Chart(SfPyramidChart) control with key features and more.
+description: Learn here all about introduction of Syncfusion® .NET MAUI Chart(SfPyramidChart) control with key features and more.
 platform: maui
 control: SfPyramidChart
 documentation: ug